 If you are not familiar with gold as an investment, it might seem a bit bizarre that people invest in lumps of metal for financial reasons!
-We have listed some of the reasons why people choose to buy physical gold below.
+We have listed some of the reasons why people choose to buy below.